Fast Byzantine Total Order Broadcast: Flutter

 \subsection{Achieving Convergence in Flutter}

 \tobal solves the problem of convergence by having servers update each other on the messages and bets that they \emph{observe}, as well as their \emph{local time}.
-At a glance: by the \validity of \con, if many enough processes announce having reached some time $t$ without ever observing some $(m, b < t)$, $(m, b)$ will be certainly rejected.
-This guarantee allows a correct server to converge in finite time on a finite set of \emph{candidates}, which includes every message predating $t$ that \con could accept delivering.
+At a glance: by the \validity of \con, if enough servers announce having reached some time $t$ without ever observing some $(m, b)$, such that $b < t$, then $(m, b)$ is rejected.
+This guarantee allows a correct server to converge in finite time on a finite set of \emph{candidates}, which includes every message predating $t$ that \con could ever accept delivering.
 Servers deliver, in increasing order of bet, all converged candidates that \con decides to accept.

-\para{Observations} Upon first receiving a message $m$ with bet $b$ from any source (server or client), a correct server relays $(m, b)$ to every other server via an $\texttt{Observe}$ message.
+\paragraph{Observations.} Upon first receiving a message $m$ with bet $b$ from any source (server or client), a correct server relays $(m, b)$ to every other server via an $\texttt{Observe}$ message.

-\para{Local time and lock time} Regularly, a correct server $\server$ \emph{announces its local time} to other servers via a $\texttt{Time}$ message.
-At any point in time, we call $\server$'s \textbf{lock time} the highest local time that $\server$ witnessed (via \texttt{Time} messages) being reached by at least $\rp{4\faultcount + 1}$ servers.
-As all $\rp{4\faultcount + 1}$ correct servers regularly disseminate their growing local time, $\server$'s lock time is guaranteed to grow indefinitely.
+\paragraph{Local time and lock time.} Regularly, a correct server $\server$ \emph{announces its local time} to other servers via a $\texttt{Time}$ message.
+At any point in time, we call $\server$'s \emph{lock time} the highest local time that $\server$ witnessed being reached by at least $4\faultcount + 1$ servers.
+As $4\faultcount + 1$ correct servers regularly disseminate their growing local time, $\server$'s lock time is guaranteed to grow indefinitely.